Svastik73/Carmen/README.md

-Made this project to curb boredom on a Sunday hehe.
-Nothing serious!   :)
+Made this project to curb boredom on  Sunday(7/7/2k24).
+Nothing serious!